qoomon/docker-host/README.md

 [![Docker Stars](https://img.shields.io/docker/pulls/qoomon/docker-host.svg)](https://hub.docker.com/r/qoomon/docker-host/)

-Docker image to forward **TCP** and **UDP** traffic to the docker host
+Docker image to forward **TCP** and **UDP** traffic to the docker host.
-* uses dns entry `host.docker.internal` if available
-* or default gateway as docker host

-You can manually override the destination IP address by setting the environment variable `DOCKER_HOST`.
+This container will determine docker host address in the following order
+* Use ip from environment variable `DOCKER_HOST` if set
-This allows you to use this image to forward traffic to arbitrary destinations, not only the docker host.
+  * This allows you to use this image to forward traffic to arbitrary destinations, not only the docker host.
+* Try to resolve `host.docker.internal` (`getent ahostsv4 host.docker.internal`)
+* Defaults to default gateway (`ip -4 route show default`)

-⚠️ On **Linux systems** you have to bind your host applications to `bridge` network gateway in addition to localhost(127.0.0.1), if you want to reach them through docker-host container.
+⚠️ On **Linux systems**

+* You have to bind your host applications to `bridge` network gateway in addition to localhost(127.0.0.1).

   Use following docker command to get the bridge network gateway IP address

   `docker network inspect bridge --format='{{( index .IPAM.Config 0).Gateway}}'`

-Also be sure to configure your firewall of the host system to allow the `dockerhost` container to communicate with the host on your relevant port.
+* Configure your firewall of the host system to allow the docker-host container to communicate with the host on your relevant port.
 [Example](https://github.com/qoomon/docker-host/issues/21#issuecomment-497831038)

 ---